XpressAI/xircuits.io/docs/xircuits-components/general-components/Literal & Hyperparameters Components.md

 ## Hyperparameter Component

 The following example shows if the hyperparameter component is used.
-Xpipes will prompt you to supply the parameter through our hyperparameter window prompt.
+Xircuits will prompt you to supply the parameter through our hyperparameter window prompt.

 ![HyperparameterComponent](HyperparameterComponent.gif)